-Hope is belief in a positive outcome.
-Hope is belief in the future, in what we can achieve.
+Hope is a belief in a positive outcome, belief in the future, in what we can achieve.
 Hope is the belief that things just might turn out for the best.
-In our English language, Hope is both noun and a verb, but either way it’s the same concept.
+In our English language, Hope is both a noun and a verb, but either way, it’s the same concept.
 Hope is the act of viewing tomorrow with confidence in a better day.

 “A LEADER IS A DEALER IN HOPE” – Napoleon.